c12yptonic/ctf-writeups/ctfs/sunshine21.md

 This is the sixth year of Sunshine CTF organized by [Knightsec a.k.a Hack@UCF][1].
 I had moved on to Sunshine CTF after trying out the [Peanut Butter JAR CTF][2] held on the same day.
-This also meant I was able to attempt only a few select challenges for which the the solutions are discussed below.
+This also meant I was able to attempt only a few select challenges for which the solutions are discussed below.
 {: .fs-5 .fw-300 }

 It had two check flags to acquaint us with the flag format.
 One was available in the discord